-Government has been working at national level, with industry and with sectoral bodies to ensure that businesses right around the country can prepare and manage risks.
+The Government continues to work at national level, with industry and with sectoral bodies to ensure that businesses around the country can manage their risks.

-Government has introduced dedicated measures in the three most recent Budgets.
-These are aimed at reducing both on-farm and agri business costs through, principally, a series of low-cost loan schemes.
-Additional grant supports to Bord Bia and to Teagasc are designed to intensify market and product diversification to reduce our exposure to the UK market.
+As Ireland is uniquely exposed to the effects of Brexit relative to its European peers, the Government has introduced a range of dedicated measures in recent Budgets.
+These are aimed at reducing both on-farm and agri-business costs through, principally, a series of low-cost loan schemes.
+Additional, grant supports to Bord Bia and to Teagasc are designed to intensify market and product diversification to reduce our exposure to the UK market.

-Please see further information on the full range of Government Brexit Programmes, Funds & Supports .
+Please see further information on the full range of Government Brexit Programmes Supports here.

-If you trade with the UK in plants, animals or products of plant or animal origin (with additional extra requirements for fish and seafood products), there are steps that you can take now to ensure that any potential disruptions to your business are reduced.
-For more information, see Trading with the UK .
-The Department of Agriculture, Fisheries and Food has also issued a number of Trader Notices Trader Notices for businesses to help them to prepare for Brexit.
+If you trade with the UK (excl.
+NI) in plants, animals or products of plant or animal origin (with additional extra requirements for fish and seafood products), there are steps that you need to take to ensure that any potential disruptions to your business are reduced.

-On markets, we continue to work with the industry to increase the sector’s footprint in international markets and, through budgetary supports, with the State agencies involved in market and product diversification.
-In 2019, this enhanced focus on market access and trade includes Ministerial led trade missions to China, Japan, Korea, Algeria and Egypt.
-It has also included the appointment of agricultural attachés in Berlin, Tokyo, Seoul and Mexico City.
+On markets, the Government continues to work with the industry to increase the sector’s footprint in international markets and, through budgetary supports, with the State agencies involved in market and product diversification.

 Additional funding provided to Bord Bia has been used to deliver targeted advice to individual companies, and to conduct a market prioritisation exercise that is informing the Government’s approach to market diversification activities.
 Product diversification has also been supported through additional funding of €8.8 million to Teagasc to develop its national food innovation hub and funding to support investment in the prepared consumer foods sector.
 Bord Iascaigh Mhara is working with seafood companies on competitiveness, market diversification and training.